engr-hasanuzzaman/ptm/README.md

 `ptm list`

 ### add new task
+ add new task with default 'default' category
  `ptm add_task 'this is test title'`

- `ptm add_task 'this is test title' -c='test_category'`
+  add new task with under 'test_category' category `ptm add_task 'this is test title' -c='test_category'`

 ### remove all tasks